ROBOTIS-GIT/emanual/docs/en/platform/op/getting_started.md

 ![](/assets/images/platform/op/op_035.jpg)

-`Note` If you cut the power off while the head LED blink, then DARWIN-OP may have problems turning on the next time.
+**NOTE** : If you cut the power off while the head LED blink, then DARWIN-OP may have problems turning on the next time.
 {: .notice}